Zulma Faiad

-Zulma Aurora Faiad (born February 21, 1944 in Buenos Aires, Argentina) is an Argentine vedette and actress.
+Zulma Aurora Faiad (born February 21, 1944, in Buenos Aires, Argentina) is an Argentine vedette and actress.

 Biography

-Zulma Faiad grew up with her sister Virginia Faiad in the bosom of an Argentine middle-class family.
-Her father was Jacinto Faiad, of Lebanese descent.
+Zulma Faiad grew up with her sister Virginia Faiad in the bosom of an Argentine middle-class family of Lebanese descent.
+Her parents Jacinto Faiad and Aurora De Faiad were both Lebanese immigrants.
 Her parents separated when she was still very young.
 Her father was an accountant, and worked several hours a day, so her mother, Aurora de Faiad was in charge of giving her artistic training.
 At age seven, she entered the school of the Teatro Colón, where she studied choreography and perfected her acting vocation with the theater.

 At the beginning of the decade of the 1960, she began as an advertising model and her protagonist participation in a television advertisement of an oil brand gave birth to the affectionate popular nickname of "La Lechuguita" alluding to the characterization that she made.
 From the Teatro Maipo where she worked, she moved to the Teatro Nacional Cervantes.

 She worked with comedians Juan Carlos Mesa and Adolfo Stray.
 She was one of the three famous "Singles" of Channel 13.

 In cinema she had a prolific career, acting in 17 films.

 In Mexico she participated in several films, of which the most remembered are those in which she acted next to Mauricio Garcés.
 She had traveled to Mexico for forty days and ended up staying seven years.
 She also worked as an exclusive figure on commercials for PEMEX.

 During the 70's and early 80's she ventured with great success as a vedette in theater shows, alongside stars such as Nélida Lobato, Dario Vittori, Silvia Legrand, Osvaldo Martínez, Carmen Barbieri and Moria Casán.

 In Mexico, she made her debut on the theatrical stages in 1969, in a play along with Maria Victoria and Marco Antonio Muñiz.

 In 1990, she participated as an actress in some television shows.
 Already withdrawn from the theater and from the television screen, since 2000 she hosted her own radio program at dawn, where she stood out for her Christian spiritual messages.
 She was also called by Marcelo Tinelli to be a juror at Bailando por un Sueño.

 Since 2015, she performs in the Aldo Funes play, Mujeres de ceniza.

 She entered without success in politics.
 She was a candidate for first national deputy by the City of Buenos Aires, as a member the Partido de la Esperanza Porteña political party, in the legislative elections of October 23, 2005.

 Personal life

-She had two well-known relations: The first one was with Melchor Arana, with whom she lived the 7 years abroad.
-The second was with Daniel Guerrero, with whom she married in Mexico, and with whom he had her two daughters, Daniela and Eleonora, the latter a talented singer.
-Her sister, Virginia Faiad, a few years younger than herself, has also, but less assiduously, ventured into acting and magazine.
+She had two well-known relationships, the first one was with Melchor Arana, with whom she lived the 7 years abroad.
+The second was with Daniel Guerrero, whom she married in Mexico, and with whom she had her two daughters, Daniela and Eleonora, the latter a talented singer.
+Her sister, Virginia Faiad, a few years younger than her, has also, but less assiduously, ventured into acting and magazine.